lieuwebakker/self-samples/README.md

 ## Prerequisites & installation

-- Node.js version installed, preferred versiin 18.14 or up.
+- Node.js version installed, preferred version 18.14 or up.
 - Fork / copy or download the code
 - have a look at package.json
 - Install NPM packages : npm update